zksecurity/RFCs/source/starknet/fri.md

 ### General configuration

-The FRI protocol is globally parameterized according to the following variables which from the protocol making use of FRI.
+The FRI protocol is globally parameterized according to the following variables.
 For a real-world example, check the [Starknet STARK verifier specification](stark.md).

 **`n_verifier_friendly_commitment_layers`**.
 The number of layers (starting from the bottom) that make use of the circuit-friendly hash.